alexcu2718/fdf/README.md

 -find_char_in_word: Find the first occurrence of a byte in a 64-bit word (Using SWAR(SIMD within a register)), a const fn

--A black magic macro that can colour filepaths based on a compile time perfect hashmap it's defined in another github repo of mine at <https://github.com/alexcu2718/compile_time_ls_colours>
+-A black magic macro that can colour filepaths based on a compile time perfect hashmap it's defined in another github repo of mine at this [found here](https://github.com/alexcu2718/compile_time_ls_colours)

 Then this function, really nice way to avoid branch misses during dirent parsing (a really hot loop)